How Physics Textbooks Embed Meaning in the Equals Sign: Introduction

-Recently, physics education research has documented student approaches to solving problems in the specific physics contexts \cite{Hellerp11991, Hellerp21991, Gabel1994, Thacker1994, Hsu2004, Meltzer2005}, examining how students form relevant representations to understand and communicate physical ideas to solve problems \cite{Fredlund2014}.
-In order to translate a problem statement into algebraic expressions, students may encounter many different representations of physics ideas, including gestures \cite{Scherr2008}, graphs and diagrams \cite {Ottosson2006, Rosengrant2009, Fredlund2012, christensen2012}, mathematics \cite{Sherin2001, Sherin2006, Ragout2002, Domert2007, bing2009}, and language \cite{Brookes2006, Linder2006, Linder2011}.
-Most physics education research on problem solving has focused on students' conceptual understanding or engagement with mathematical processing \cite{Thacker1994, Huffman1997,VanHeuvelen1991b, Heller1992a, Hsu2004, Meltzer2005, Walsh, Redish2008LookingEngineers, Reif2008ApplyingDomains,kh2013}, rarely connecting the two.
-In a review of over a decade of published articles on problem solving from nine leading physics and science education journals, Kuo \textit{et al.} \cite{kh2013} found ``no studies that focused upon the mathematical processing step or described alternatives to using equations as computational tools.''
-This is despite the general recognition that the interpretation of mathematical symbols is a necessary skill in developing students' understanding of physics \cite{Leonard1996, Mazur1998, Redish2005}.
-More recently, Brahmia \textit{et al.} \cite{brahmia2016,brahmia2015}, used the term ``mathematization" to explain the blending and translating between mathematical equations and the physical world.
-A core feature of understanding students' mathematizing in physics is identifying how students represent concepts symbolically, verify solutions, and connect them to the physical world.\cite{brahmia2016,Freudenthal1973,Adrian1987}.
+Physics education research has documented student approaches to solving problems in specific physics contexts~\cite{Hellerp11991, Hellerp21991, Gabel1994, Thacker1994, Hsu2004, Meltzer2005}, examining how students form relevant representations to understand and communicate physical ideas to solve problems~\cite{Fredlund2014}.
+In order to translate a problem statement into algebraic expressions, students may encounter many different representations of physics ideas, including gestures~\cite{Scherr2008}, graphs and diagrams~\cite {Ottosson2006, Rosengrant2009, Fredlund2012, christensen2012}, mathematics~\cite{Sherin2001, Sherin2006, Ragout2002, Domert2007, bing2009}, and language~\cite{Brookes2006, Linder2006, Linder2011}.

+Most physics education research on problem solving has focused either on students' conceptual understanding or on engagement with mathematical processing~\cite{Thacker1994, Huffman1997,VanHeuvelen1991b, Heller1992a, Hsu2004, Meltzer2005, Walsh, Redish2008LookingEngineers, Reif2008ApplyingDomains,kh2013}, rarely connecting the two.
+In a review of over a decade of published articles on problem solving from nine leading physics and science education journals, Kuo \textit{et al.}~\cite{kh2013} found ``no studies that focused upon the mathematical processing step or described alternatives to using equations as computational tools.''
+This is despite the general recognition that the interpretation of mathematical symbols is a necessary skill in developing students' understanding of physics~\cite{Leonard1996, Mazur1998, Redish2005}.
+Subsequently, Uhden \textit{et al.}~\cite{uhden2012} used the term ``mathematization'' in developing a model for how mathematics is used in physics education.
+A core feature of understanding students' mathematizing in physics is identifying how students represent concepts symbolically, verify solutions, and connect both to the physical world.\cite{Freudenthal1973,Adrian1987,brahmia2015,brahmia2016}.